 Freelancers already know the benefits of remote work.

 You can travel and live the digital nomad life, living and working in exotic places like Thailand, Chile, South Africa, or Spain.
-A lifestyle like this allows you to see the world and work wherever you are.
+A lifestyle like this allows you to see the world and collaborate wherever you are.

 Benefits aside, the American workforce is changing, and millennials are breaking the mold of what work looks and feels like.
 Remote work is becoming more of the norm, and with it comes the availability to work from wherever you want.
 So why not live somewhere affordable and beautiful?